GOVTNZ/print-ready/README.md

 # PrintReady

-## Status :  **Currently in Alpha.
-Use at your own risk.**

 ## Introduction

-PrintReady is an optional tool for government agencies, not a mandatory requirement.
+PrintReady is an optional tool for government agencies, **it is not a mandatory requirement**.

 The PrintReady toolkit simplifies the implementation of print stylesheets that follow good practices.
 It provides developers with the necessary files and guidance to create print-friendly web pages that align with New Zealand Government Web Standards and deliver an accessible, consistent experience for all users.

 This guide provides step-by-step instructions for implementing PrintReady in your website.
 The tool is open source and welcomes contributions from the all-of-government (AoG) community via GitHub.

 ## Approach
-PrintReady's print stylesheet approach leverages the browser's default stylesheet, which is already effective for printed content, enhancing it only where necessary.

-It preserves important context by including the web page's full URL and title when printed, while managing page layouts to prevent awkward breaks and maintain professional formatting.
+PrintReady leverages the browser’s default stylesheet, which is already effective for printed content, and enhances it only where necessary for example, by managing page layouts to prevent awkward breaks and maintain professional formatting.

-This implementation embraces the principle of separation of concerns by applying the print styles exclusively for printing while keeping the screen styles only for screen rendering.
+It embraces the principle of separation of concerns by applying the print styles exclusively for printing while keeping the screen styles only for screen rendering.

 It is designed to be flexible, separating core styles from site-specific needs and allowing easy customisation across different websites.

 ### Meeting the NZ Government Web Standards
-Integrating Print Ready into your website should ensure compliance with the ['Printable web pages' requirements in the New Zealand Government Web Usability Standard](https://www.digital.govt.nz/standards-and-guidance/nz-government-web-standards/web-usability-standard-1-4#printable-web-pages):
+Integrating PrintReady into your website should ensure compliance with the ['Printable web pages' requirements in the New Zealand Government Web Usability Standard](https://www.digital.govt.nz/standards-and-guidance/nz-government-web-standards/web-usability-standard-1-4#printable-web-pages):

 3.3.1 The main content of each web page in its current state must be printable on A4 paper, except for inactive web pages.